-According to the recent calculations (Annex on nutrient emission modelling), the total nitrogen emissions in the Danube river basin are 675,000 tons per year (8.6 kg per hectare and year) for the reference period 2009-2012 (Table 7, right column).
-The groundwater (base flow) pathway is responsible for 52% of all TN emissions in the Danube basin and thus the most important pathway (Figure 14 left).
-Nitrogen inputs via tile drainages have a proportion of 14 %, whilst urban runoff, surface runoff, direct atmospheric deposition and erosion show a contribution of 10%, 7%, 2% and 2% respectively.
+According to the recent calculations, the total nitrogen emissions in the Danube river basin are 670,000 tons per year (8.2 kg per hectare and year) for long-term average hydrological conditions (Table 7).
+The point source discharges have been updated with those reported in Table 16 and Table 17, whereas point sources in MONERIS represent the summed emissions from waste water treatment plants and direct industrial discharges, whilst untreated waste water discharges are parts of the emissions via urban runoff.
+The groundwater (base flow) pathway is responsible for 55% of all TN emissions in the Danube basin and thus the most important pathway (Figure 16 left).
+Nitrogen inputs via urban runoff have a proportion of 11 %, whilst tile drainages, surface runoff, atmospheric deposition and erosion show a contribution of 10%, 9%, 2% and 2% respectively.

-Diffuse inputs dominate the basin-wide nitrogen emissions as they have a proportion of 88% in total.
-Emissions via point sources contribute with 12 % to total nitrogen emissions.
-Regarding the main sources (Figure 14 right), agricultural fields dominate the emission sources showing a proportion of 54%, although only 36% of the emissions from agricultural areas are related to fertiliser or manure application, whilst the remaining 18% are caused by atmospheric deposition.
-Urban areas (waste water discharges, runoff from paved surfaces and combined sewer overflows) and natural lands where atmospheric deposition provides N input are significant source areas as well.
-This indicates that a part of the N emissions might stem from outside the basin and transported via atmospheric deposition that can difficultly be controlled.
-Natural background pollution is less important on basin-wide level.
-The regional distribution of the emissions is shown in Map 7.
+Diffuse inputs dominate the basin-wide nitrogen emissions as they have a proportion of 89% in total.
+Emissions via point sources contribute with 11 % to total nitrogen emissions.
+Regarding the main sources (Figure 16 right), agricultural fields dominate the emission sources showing a proportion of 49%, although only 29% of the emissions from agricultural areas are related to fertiliser or manure application, whilst the remaining 20% are caused by atmospheric deposition.
+Urban areas (waste water discharges, runoff from paved surfaces, and combined sewer overflows) and natural lands where atmospheric deposition provides N input are significant source areas as well.
+This indicates that a significant amount of N sources stem from outside the basin and transported via atmospheric deposition that can difficultly be controlled.
+Natural background pollution is less important at basin-wide level.
+The regional distribution of the emissions is shown in Map 5.
 Regions with high agricultural surplus and shorter groundwater residence time and/or bedrock layers with lower denitrification capacity produce the highest area-specific emissions.
 Urban areas with significant point sources and urban runoff generate remarkable local fluxes as well.